-Starting in WLED 0.12.0, you are able to connect to multiple LED output from one ESP!
-Pins and lengths can be easily configured in LED settings, you do not need to re-compile for your specific setup.
-Custom binaries for pins are now also a thing of the past!
+Starting in WLED 0.12.0, you are able to use multiple LED outputs from one ESP board!
+Pins and LED numbers can be easily configured in LED settings, you don't need to re-compile code for your specific setup.
+Custom binaries for multiple pins are now also a thing of the past!

-There are a few specifics and tips to keep in mind when designing your setup:
+There are a few tips and recomendations to keep in mind when designing your setup:

 - It is highly recommended to use an ESP32 when using more than 1 output

-- You may freely choose the model, pins, length and color order of your LED strips at runtime in the LED settings page
+- You may freely choose the LEDs type, pin numbers, length and color order of your LED strips at runtime in the LED settings page

-- It is recommeded to dimension the power supply correctly according to your setup and disable the WLED brightness limiter setting to increase framerate with very large LED counts
+- Highly recommeded to size power supply correctly according to your setup and disable the WLED brightness limiter setting to increase framerate with very large LED counts

 - Most strip types have yet to be tested.
 Add confirmed working below: